Abuhajer/reading-notes/read2.md

 **Everything is a file** under Linux.
-Even directories./
+Even directories.\

 Linux is an extensionless system.
-Files can have any extension they like or none at all./
+Files can have any extension they like or none at all.\

 Linux is **case sensitive**
-Beware of silly typos./
+Beware of silly typos.